Raymond W. Gibbs Jr.: Embodied experience in thought and language

-Gibbs and Marlene Johansson Falck, in order to help solidify his position on embodiment of metaphorical meanings also used other studies to help show this.
-The results of two specific studies of his demonstrate how bodily experiences with real world items partly constrains not only how specific metaphors emerge, but also how different metaphorical understandings are applied in speech about abstract entities.
+Gibbs and Marlene Johansson Falck, in order to help solidify his position on embodiment of metaphorical meanings also used other studies to demonstrate this.
+The results of two specific studies of his show how bodily experiences with real world items partly constrains not only how specific metaphors emerge, but also how different metaphorical understandings are applied in speech about abstract entities.
 The first of these two studies was on people's imagery for both "paths" and "roads".
-By asking participants to imagine themselves being on a path or being on a road and then asking them questions about their mental image such as is it likely that there will be obstacles along your way?
-Or is it likely to be paved?
-You can see that people give different answers to these questions depending on whether they were asked to imagine being on a road or being on a path.
+By asking participants to imagine themselves being on a path or being on a road and then asking them questions about their mental image such as: "Is it likely that there will be obstacles along your way?
+Or is it likely to be paved?".
+It can be seen that people give different answers to these questions depending on whether they were asked to imagine being on a road or being on a path.
 This was done so that it could be determined what types of properties are associated with each paths and roads.
 The results of this study found that most people think of paths as being more problematic to travel on, more aimless in their direction, something that stops are more frequent on, and most likely traveled on by foot as opposed to a vehicle of some sort.
-Roads were found to be thought of as complete opposite, such as they are viewed as straight, wide, paved, and have a specific destination that they lead too.
-Gibbs states that these shows that people understanding of paths and roads leans more towards the central aspects of their bodily actions.
-The second study that they used looked at the metaphorical functions of both the words "path" and "road" in speech.
+Roads were found to be thought of as complete opposite, viewed as straight, wide, paved, and having a specific destination that they lead to.
+Gibbs states this shows that people's understanding of paths and roads leans more towards the central aspects of their bodily actions.
+The second study that they used examined the metaphorical functions of both the words "path" and "road" in speech.
 They found that when people use these words metaphorically it is linked to their embodied understanding of these words.
 For example, "Instead of introducing procedures which can be relied upon to identify and protect all those at risk of human rights violations in their own country, Government has introduced a range of measures which create obstacles in the path of those seeking asylum in the UK."
 The word path is used in this sentence in because there are obstacles in the way of those seeking asylum in the UK.
 And an example of how embodied understanding of a road affects how it is used metaphorically would be in this sentence; "But West Germany, always cautious about monetary union, has shrugged aside attempts by the Italians to bring forward by several months the start of the inter-governmental conference that will discuss the road to EMU."